 play-doh, coloring, sketching

-hiking, biking, picnics, outdoor play area, cookouts, petting zoo, whitewater rafting, supervised swimming, gentle guided horseback rides on the ranch and in arena, fishing for rainbow trout on the ranch's own ponds (all equipment and instruction included), identification of birds, mammals and flora, falcon flying demonstration, roping, ruesi-dat-ton (Thai yoga), disk golf, indoor games competitions, including shuffle board, charades, tending to the farm animals, special supervised kids' lunches and dinners, evening kids' and teens' movie nights, babysitting for the younger kids, weekly family BBQ with campfire stories, songs and smores, weekly barrel racing competition
+hiking, biking, picnics, outdoor play area, cookouts, petting zoo, supervised swimming, gentle guided horseback rides on the ranch and in arena, fishing for rainbow trout on the ranch's own ponds (all equipment and instruction included), identification of birds, mammals and flora, roping, ruesi-dat-ton (Thai yoga), indoor games including shuffle board, charades, tending to the farm animals, special supervised kids' lunches and dinners, evening kids' and teens' movie nights, babysitting for the younger kids, weekly family BBQ with campfire stories, songs and smores

 scavenger/treasure hunts, board games, horseshoes, badminton, ping pong, pool table